schonny/bedrock-api-server/README.md

 - `start-server` - Starts a locally created Bedrock server by server-name.
 - `stop-server` - Stops a running bedrock server by server-name.
 - `remove-server` - Deletes a locally created server using the server-name.
+- `update-server` - Updates a locally created server using the server-name.
 - `get-server-list` - Gives a list of locally available bedrock-servers.
 Enclosed is also a status for each server.
 - `say-to-server` - Passes a message to the players on the bedrock-server.
 - `send-command` - Sends a Minecraft-command to the bedrock-server.
 This endpoint allows you to execute commands on the server remotely.